bpkleer/typst-modern-acad-cv/lib.typ

 // Function modern-acad-cv: initiate CV
 // Arguments:
 // - metadata: the metadata object containing paths and personal information (Type: Object)
-// - myself: a boolean indicating whether to include the personal image (Type: Boolean, default: false)
+// - multilingual: object with multilingual entries
 // - lang: a string indicating the language to use for the document (Type: String, default: "en")
 // - font: the font to be used for the document (Type: String, default: "Fira Sans")
 // - show-date: a boolean indicating whether to display the current date (Type: Boolean, default: true)